nickalymov/OZON-Matching-Products/README.md

 # OZON-Matching-Products
 ## Ozon Tech ML Competition: Product Matching
 This repository contains a solution to the product matching task based on product names, attributes, and images.
-The work was done as part of the Ozon Tech competition and achieved 7th place out of 110 teams with a ROC-AUC score of 0.9216.
+The work was done as part of the Ozon Tech competition and achieved 7th solo place out of 110 teams.

 ## 🚀 Task
 Develop a machine learning model that, given information about two products (text descriptions, images, attributes), predicts whether they are the same (target = 1) or not (target = 0).